V0nzy/v0nzy.github.io/_posts/2024-02-19-VL-Intercept.md

 ![_install](/assets/img/VL-Intercept/null_session_dev_2.png)

-Something that stood out to me is that there is a readme.txt file which says that the share is checked regulary for updates.
+Something that stood out to me is that there is a "readme.txt" file which says that the share is checked regulary for updates.
 This for me immediately triggered "coerced authentication".
 We can craft a malicious .URL file that triggers an authentication request to our SMB listener when someone accesses the share.
 We can then attempt to relay or crack the authentication request.
-Is used to following URL payload:
+I crafted the following .URL payload:

 ```bash
 [InternetShortcut]